appscode/blog/content/post/kubedb-v2023.12.11/index.md

 # Non-root user
-In our prior releases, all the containers (db container, init-docker, metrics-exporter, other sidecars) were run with root user.
+In our prior releases, all the containers (db container, init-docker, metrics-exporter, other sidecars) were run with the root user.
 This was a big security concern for some of our users.
-It is also very important in cases like preventing Privilege escalations, restrict the behaviour of pods, restrict certain kernel-level operations etc.
-We have focused on this issue in this release, & made all of our docker images root-free.
+It is also very important in cases like preventing Privilege escalations, restrict the behavior of pods, restrict certain kernel-level operations etc. We have focused on this issue in this release, & made all of our docker images run as non-root user.

 We also enforce it from the kubernetes perspective & set the `securityContext` by default.
-So that the containers abide by the rules of `restriced` [PodSecurityStandards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+So that the containers abide by the rules of `restricted` [PodSecurityStandards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 This change is common for all of our supported databases.
+One exception is PostgreSQL.
+PostgresQL uses non-root `postgres` user but still uses additional capabilities.
+This will be further investigates in future releases.

 # MongoDB

 ### MongoDB Archiver

-This feature supports continuous archiving of a MongoDB database.
+This feature supports continuous archiving of a MongoDB database by syncing oplog to an object storage.
 You can also do point-in-time recovery (PITR) restoration of the database at any point.
 To achieve this feature, You need [KubeStash](https://kubedb.com/docs) installed in your cluster.
-We have introduces this one by increasing  the capability of our another product [stash](https://stash.run/docs/v2023.10.9/welcome/).
+KubeStash (aka Stash 2.0) is a ground up rewrite of [Stash](https://stash.run/docs/v2023.10.9/welcome/) with various improvements planned.
+KubeStash works with any existing KubeDB or Stash license key.
 To use continuous archiving feature, We have introduced a CRD also in KubeDB side, named `MongoDBArchiver`.

 Here is all the details of using [MongoDB Archiver](https://kubedb.com/docs/v2023.12.11/guides/mongodb/pitr/pitr/).
-In short, You need to create an
+In short, You need to create a
 - `BackupStorage` which refers a cloud storage backend (like s3, gcs etc) you prefer.
-- `RentionPolicy` allows you to set how long you'd like to retain the backup data.
+- `RetentionPolicy` allows you to set how long you'd like to retain the backed up data.
-- encryption-secret which will be used for encryption before uploading the backed-up data into cloud.
+- `encryption-secret` which will be used for encryption before uploading the backed-up data into cloud.
 - `VolumeSnapshotClass` which holds the csi-driver information which is responsible for taking VolumeSnapshots.
 This is vendor specific.
 - `MongoDBArchiver` which holds all of these metadata information.